 Learning Objectives

-- Discuss the principles behind creating an effective long-term program security
+- Define the principles behind creating an effective long-term security program.

-- Define the basics of risk and vulnerability analysis methodologies
+- Discuss the basics of risk analysis, industrial networking and network security.

-- Describe how secure software development strategies can make systems inherently more secure
+- Explain how secure software development strategies make systems inherently more secure.

 Topics Covered